Admin-7/Mr-Robot-techniques/PhySec.md

 > [[Wiki|Home]] ▸ **PhySec**

-Resources and initiatives expanding our capacity for physical self- and community-defense that we have participated in and contributed to.
+Resources and initiatives expanding our capacity for physical self- and community-defense that we have participated in, contributed to, or found useful.

 1. [At AnarchoTechNYC](#at-anarchotechnyc)
 1. [Gyms](#gyms)